linppa/cs5700-network-fundamentals/project 4; reliable transport protocol/README.md

   along with debugging using log/print statements.
 Since the test suite help to implement the protocol in a step-by-step manner, it was helpful to build the protocol with each test.

+- Log statements were heavily used to visualize the behavior of the protocol at each step, and decipher what each test in the unrilable network was doing.

 ## Resources: